 Regulations & procedures

 Bachelor's and Master's students, exchange students and PhD scholarship students of the University of Groningen, Hanze, Windesheim and PThU.
-UG students must use their S-number when enrolling to be eligible for the student rate.
+You must log in with your student account when enrolling to be eligible for the student rate.

 Other interested parties

 The aims of our general language courses are described in terms of the Common European Framework of Reference (CEFR), developed by the Council of Europe.
 The CEFR is a reference framework that provides a basis for comparing language proficiency levels and interpreting test scores.

 The Language Centre's courses are designed for students of 18 years and older who have followed higher education.
 If you are not sure whether our courses are right for you, please visit our office hours.